Marantidismanos/Emmanouil-Marantidis---Implementation-of-a-Classifier-System/Description of the Project.md

 ---------------------------

 - Population of solutions (rules):
-  - Your std::vector<Rule> represents the population of rules, where each rule has a condition, action, and strength.
+  - The std::vector<Rule> represents the population of rules, where each rule has a condition, action, and strength.

 - Parent selection method (Roulette wheel):
   - The rouletteWheelSelection function implements the roulette wheel selection method to choose parents based on their strength.